 If you love weddings, picnics, small cherub faced children and older couples holding hands, chance are you love lilies.
 They are at once elegant, romantic and timeless, yet also can be fun and spicy in the garden as well as the vase.
 They are a photographers dream, a florists best bet, and a loving spouses sweet gift.
 They can perfume a room, or stop you in your tracks with the beauty of just one, perfect bloom.
 Ok, so after that build up, you probably think they must be impossible to grow, right?
 Nope!
+You can learn how to grow lilies!
 Lilies belong in every garden for their color and form, height and texture.
+So here it is, our primer on how to grow lilies!
 Oh, and that fragrance!

 How to Grow Lilies

 There are basically two of the most common types of lilies grown in the garden – Oriental and Asiatic lilies.
-There are others, but for beginners, these are the two to start with, and the most accessible at local nurseries.
+There are others, but for beginners, these are the two to start with when learning how to grow lilies, and the most accessible at local nurseries.

 Oriental lilies are the ones you most often see at the florist… the gorgeous white ‘Casablanca’, the pretty deep pink “Stargazer’ and so many more.
 They are also the ones with the heavy perfume in the air!
 They usually bloom in mid summer, and can get up to 6 feet tall in bloom.
 They are not as hardy as their Asiatic cousins, and tend to prefer afternoon shade.